-Over 3,500 health professionals have undertaken a PEPA placement since the program began in 2003.
-This includes over 300 placement participants who identified as Aboriginal and Torres Strait Islander people (9%).
+Over 4,300 health professionals have undertaken a PEPA placement since the program began in 2003.
+This includes over 350 Aboriginal and Torres Strait Islander health care providers (8%).

 Ongoing evaluation of PEPA continues to show that the program is having a positive and sustainable impact on the confidence and skills of health professionals in the delivery of a palliative approach to care and the strengthening of networks and linkages between generalist and specialist palliative care providers.
 There is evidence that PEPA placement participants implement a range of strategies to disseminate new knowledge at the local level, and implement a range of practice improvement initiatives in the workplace following participation in the program.